-The Valencia Gardens is a revitalization project, which razed dilapidated apartments in the Mission District in 2006 and built more than 200 new unites, including 42 one-bedroom senior apartments in a separate building.
-The remainder of the apartments are intended for low-income families.
+The Valencia Gardens is a revitalization project, which razed dilapidated apartments in the Mission District in 2006 and built more than 200 new units, including 42 one-bedroom senior apartments in a separate building.
+The remainder of the apartments is intended for low-income families.
 With easy access to public transit, seniors can get around the city and feel independent in this community.
-The complex includes a computer/technology center, a community center and landscaped gardens.
+The complex includes a computer/technology center, a community center, and landscaped gardens.

 Choosing Senior Housing in San Francisco

 Determining the right choice for senior residences in San Francisco will depend on the location, whether a residence accepts insurance or just private payment, and if the environment matches expectations.
 Visiting residences before making a decision will help provide a deeper understanding of the population, staff, amenities, layout, and location.

 The idea of a true community is highly valued at many of the residences, and most will host a bevy of activities on and off site.
 Talk with the staff to determine your needs.
 Talk to the residents or read testimonials online to discover the lifestyle and culture of a particular residence.